Magic Still Exists

 Magic Still Exists is the fifth studio album by Swedish singer Agnes, released on 22 October 2021 through Universal Music Sweden.
+It was her first album in over nine years, and reached number nine in her home country of Sweden.
 Magic Still Exists received two nominations at the Swedish Grammis music awards.

 Critical reception

 Michael Cragg of The Guardian called the album a "pop miracle" and a "soothing balm perfect for fleeting dancefloor moments".
+It was listed in The Guardian's top 50 albums of 2021, with journalist Laura Snapes relating the music to that of Lady Gaga, Donna Summer and Queen, whilst avoiding "pastiche on the strength of [the] songwriting".

 Track listing

+All tracks produced by Vargas & Lagola.